How to Measure Quality of AI Call Interactions (2026 KPIs)

 Task and Resolution Effectiveness

-Ultimately, customers call to get something done.
+Customers call to get something done.
 This group of metrics focuses on whether the AI successfully accomplishes its goal.
-Learning how to measure quality of AI call interactions means focusing on outcomes.

 Conversation Completion Rate

-This is the percentage of calls where the conversation is completed without an unexpected disconnection or error.
-It is a high level indicator of the overall stability and effectiveness of the AI agent.
+The percentage of calls where the conversation is completed without an unexpected disconnection or error.
+It is a high level indicator of overall stability.
+A low completion rate might point to technical failures (dropped connections, timeouts) rather than conversational quality issues.

 Task Completion Rate

 Did the user achieve their goal?
 This metric tracks the percentage of calls where the user’s specific task (like booking an appointment or checking an order status) was successfully completed by the AI.
-For a real-world example, see how Gardencup cut refund delays by 80%.
+Gardencup cut refund delays by 80% after deploying AI agents with clear task completion tracking and optimization.

 Containment Rate